awesomephant/blog/posts/continuous-typography.md

 ### Slope

-{% include "fig.liquid", src: "/assets/continuous-type/function-slope.svg", caption: "Different numerical factors produce steeper and shallower curves.", alt: "4 linear functions of different slopes are drawn on a coordinate system.", class: "medium" %}
+{% include "fig.liquid", src: "/assets/continuous-type/function-slope.svg", caption: "Different numerical factors produce steeper and shallower curves.", alt: "four linear functions of different slopes are drawn on a coordinate system.", class: "medium" %}

 A basic way to manipulate our function is to define its slope.
 We do this by multiplying our input variable (`1vw` in our example) with a different numerical factor: